alexhwilliams/blog.teddyhyde.com/_posts/2013-04-05-using-hyde-transformations.md

         }
     ]

 You can prompt the user for information.
-Teddy Hyde will prompt the user and then replace the text with the placeholder {{PROMPT}}.
+Teddy Hyde will prompt the user and then replace the text with the placeholder &#123; &#123; PROMPT
+&#125; &#125;.

     "code": "You answered {{PROMPT}}",